 - Lean Ground Beef.
 The flavorful and scrumptious meat for this dish.
 I don’t typically use oil with ground beef (the fat in the beef is sufficient enough for it to cook without sticking), but if your beef is ultra lean and your pan seems dry at any point, you can drizzle in a bit of oil to prevent sticking.

 - Potatoes.
-Tender cubed potatoes are a slam dunk pairing with the ground beef.
+Tender cubed potatoes are a slam dunk pairing with the ground beef (or mash them with ground beef like in Shepherd’s Pie).
 They’re nutritious, crowd-pleasing, and pair beautifully with the spices in this dish.

 - Red Bell Pepper.
 Adds a touch of color, freshness, and sweetness.